 Also employed as an endearment between couples, but the delivery differs — when used affectionately, the word is drawn out instead of spat sharply.
 Being called "baka" by a new boyfriend/girlfriend while receiving a playful smack on the top of the head is considered a comforting sign of how well things are going.

-Written with kanji characters meaning "horse-deer", which puzzles everybody, Japanese or not.
-(Folk etymologies trace this to someone who can't tell the two apart, or possibly to a test to find yes-men.)
+Written with kanji characters (馬鹿), it reads as "horse-deer", which puzzles everybody, Japanese or not. note (Folk etymologies trace this to someone who can't tell the two apart, or possibly to a test to find yes-men.)
 The Chinese have the legend of an Emperor's advisor testing his power by 'showing a horse and calling it a deer'.
-Though it's not a loanword, you'll often see it written in katakana for emphasis.
+The kanji are actually ateji, which means they are there solely for phonetic reasons and not meant to be translated literally.
+In some legends there's actually a youkai called "Mumashika" but written with the same Kanji as "Baka", which can possess people and make them stupid.
+According to the most-accepted theory, baka is an ancient loanword from Sanskrit, specifically, the word moha (मोह).
+It means either "error" or "distraction" and was originally part of Buddhist slang used by monks among themselves.
+Although long ago nativized into Japanese, the word is often written in katakana for emphasis.

 "Baka" is a staple of Fangirl Japanese.
 More and more, along with various honorifics, it appears untranslated in English language manga.
 "Baka" had previously made its way into English in the 1940s as the US Army's codename for Imperial Japan's Yokosuka MXY-7 Oka, the legendary kamikaze flying bomb.